codeforamerica/uswds/views/components/accordion.md

 <!-- INTRO -->

 Accordions allow users to find information on a page by clicking content headings to expand or hide content beneath.
-They are always used to collapse multiple heading groups and are most useful for fitting content into a limited space.
+They are always used to collapse multiple heading groups and are most useful for fitting content into a limited space. {.usa-prose}

 <!-- DETAILS -->